-The Penn State Children’s Hospital Approach to Congenital Heart Surgery
+The Penn State Health Children’s Hospital Approach to Congenital Heart Surgery

 When it comes to your child’s health, it takes a team trained in diagnosing and caring for heart defects that are present at birth.
 At Penn State Children’s Hospital you benefit from the combined experience of our multidisciplinary team of cardiac surgeons, cardiologists, critical care physicians, anesthesiologists, neonatologists and an entire support team dedicated to treating your child.